CristianBuca/MS4_MotoStyle/README.md

 ### **Registration Feature**

-Registration page is comprised of the registration form which is used to CREATE a user entry in the database User model for the Allauth app.
+Registration page is comprised of the registration form which is used to CREATE an user entry in the database User model for the Allauth app.
 The form is validated on the front-end by a custom JQuery script as well as on the back-end, providing feedback to the user when validation errors occur.

 *User stories solved by this feature:*